adamcatley/adamcatley.github.io/docs/AirTag.md

     >*"When moved, any AirTag separated for a period of time from the person who registered it will make a sound to alert those nearby"* - [Source](https://support.apple.com/en-us/HT212227#:~:text=any%20AirTag%20separated%20for%20a%20period%20of%20time%20from%20the%20person%20who%20registered%20it%20will%20make%20a%20sound%20to%20alert%20those%20nearby)

-    Reality: Sound alerts don't start until three **days** after separation.
+    **Reality**: Sound alerts don't start until three days after separation.
 Even then, they only happen once motion is detected, for a maximum of 20 seconds of detected motion.
 The AirTag is then silent for 6 hours at a time between waiting for motion to make sound for a maximum of 20 seconds.

-    Impact: An AirTag unknowingly placed in someone's possessions can be used to track them for at least 3 days, enough to identify their routine.
+    **Impact**: An AirTag unknowingly placed in someone's possessions can be used to track them for at least 3 days, enough to identify their routine.
 After that, it is likely to make noise for a maximum of 40 seconds a day during a normal commuting schedule (2 motion triggers >=6 hours apart).
 Movement is likely to coincide with a noisy environment while travelling or muffled by objects touching the white casing.

-    Solution: More frequent/randomised checks for sound events that last longer, or wait for motion to stop to increase chance of it being heard.
+    **Solution**: More frequent/randomised checks for sound events that last longer, or wait for motion to stop to increase chance of it being heard.
 Apple has [suggested](https://daringfireball.net/linked/2021/04/20/moren-fine-print) this period can be adjusted.

 1. **Speaker can be disabled**

-    >*"An AirTag that isn't with the person who registered it for an extended period of time will also play a sound"** - [Source](https://support.apple.com/en-us/HT212227#:~:text=An%20AirTag%20that%20isn't%20with%20the%20person%20who%20registered%20it%20for%20an%20extended%20period%20of%20time%20will%20also%20play%20a%20sound)
+    >*"An AirTag that isn't with the person who registered it for an extended period of time will also play a sound"* - [Source](https://support.apple.com/en-us/HT212227#:~:text=An%20AirTag%20that%20isn't%20with%20the%20person%20who%20registered%20it%20for%20an%20extended%20period%20of%20time%20will%20also%20play%20a%20sound)

-    Reality: The coil can be disconnected without disassembly.
+    **Reality**: The coil can be disconnected without disassembly.
 The AirTag operates as normal without the voice coil connected.
 I have observed all sound related events still occur, just silently.
 Further, the magnet can be removed instead if the AirTag is updated to check for open circuit.

-    Impact: An attacker can easily modify an AirTag and be unknowingly placed in someone's possessions to track a target's location without them being audibly notified of its presence.
+    **Impact**: An attacker can easily modify an AirTag and be unknowingly placed in someone's possessions to track a target's location without them being audibly notified of its presence.

-    Solution: Use the accelerometer to measure the vibration that should be caused by the loud sound, or add a microphone.
+    **Solution**: Use the accelerometer to measure the vibration that should be caused by the loud sound, or add a microphone.

 2. **Location can be tracked for the whole day**